tinyg210/localstack-tc-init-hooks/README.md

 `/target` folder, otherwise the tests will use the previous file permissions that are tied to the `init` script in `target/test-classes/init.sh`.

-Another way to do this would be to explicitly tell Testcontainers to set the desired mode.
+Another way to do this would be to tell Testcontainers to set the desired mode explicitly.
 This way our snippet becomes:

 ```